Chilipp/model-organization/docs/getting_started.rst

 How does the package work
 -------------------------
-When doing research, we usually have a specific (funding) project that requests multiple runs of our model.
-The model-organization package is oriented at this basic structure: It works with projects, each project contains several experiments.
-The package keeps track of your projects and experiments and saves the configuration in separate yaml files.
+When doing research, we usually have a specific (funding) *project* that requests multiple runs (*experiments*) of our model.
+The framework of the model-organization package mirrors this basic structure: It works with projects, each project contains several experiments.
+The package keeps track of your projects and experiments and saves the configuration in separate configuration (.yml) files.

 Configuration files